JasonFDY/Portfolio/README.md

 # Jason Yeung - Portfolio

 ## About
 Hi, my name is Jason.
-I'm a GPhC registered pharmacist with a Masters in Pharmacy from Keele University.
-I have spent two sucessful years as a Pharmacy Manager but I am now transitioning to a career in data.
-Admittedly, this is quite a drastic change but I believe it is the right career move for myself and I am excited for the opportunities which lie ahead.
+I'm an aspiring data analyst and a GPhC registered pharmacist with a Masters in Pharmacy from Keele University.
+I am self taught and have developed skills in Excel/Google Sheets, SQL, Tableau, R and Python by completing courses on Codecademy and the Google Data Analytics Certificate.

+### Why I Am Changing Careers
+Admittedly, this is quite a drastic change, but I believe it is the right career move for myself.
+To make a long story short, pharmacy was never a career I dreamt about, it was more of a matter of being guided in that direction because of the subjects I performed well in and it being a well regarded profession.
+I have learnt a lot and have developed a lot of skills as a pharmacist and a manager, however, I have since come to the realisation that unfortunately, it is not a career I can see myself in in the long term.

+I would like my job to be something I have more of a personal interest in, I would like to really geek out about what I do and I have found that in data analytics.
+Since I started my learning, I have been able to really appreciate how data can be used and the insights that it brings.
+The fact that there is so much to learn is really exciting and it is so satisfying being able to solve problems using this knowledge.

-I have created this respository to showcase my journey, the courses I have completed and the projects I have worked on.
+As you can probably tell, I'm really looking forward to the opportunities which lie ahead for me.
+I have made this repository to showcase my journey, the courses I have completed and the projects I have worked on.

 ## Contents
 * [Projects](#projects)